-On February 16, 2021, we completed the acquisition of HuffPost (excluding HuffPost's business in Brazil and India) ("HuffPost Acquisition"), a publisher of online news and media content, from entities controlled by Verizon Communications Inc. ("Verizon").
-We issued 21,170,037 shares of new Class C non- voting common stock to an entity controlled by Verizon, of which 8,625,234 were in exchange for the acquisition of HuffPost and 12,544,803 were in exchange for a concurrent \$35.0 million cash investment in BuzzFeed by an affiliate of Verizon, which was accounted for as a separate transaction.
+On February 16, 2021, we completed the acquisition of TheHuffingtonPost.com, Inc. ("HuffPost") (excluding HuffPost's business in Brazil and India) (the "HuffPost Acquisition"), a publisher of online news and media content, from entities controlled by Verizon Communications Inc. ("Verizon").
+We issued 6,478,032 shares of non-voting BuzzFeed Class C common stock to an entity controlled by Verizon, of which 2,639,322 were in exchange for the acquisition of HuffPost and 3,838,710 were in exchange for a concurrent \$35.0 million cash investment in BuzzFeed by an affiliate of Verizon, which was accounted for as a separate transaction.
+The share amounts presented in the preceding sentence give effect to the Reverse Recapitalization.